 Challenge

-Clubly, an initiative of AggieWorks, was designed as a centralized club discovery platform to tackle this issue.
+Clubly, an initiative of AggieWorks, was designed as a club discovery platform to tackle this issue.
 However, Clubly’s planned features were not feasible nor user-friendly for an upcoming MVP launch—big redesigns were needed.

 Results